GladysAssistant/v4-website/docs/api/2_rest_api.md

 This will return a list of Gladys devices.

+**Note:** The access_token is only valid for 24 hours.
+The refresh_token is valid for 30 days and allows you to fetch a new access_token by calling the route `POST /api/v1/access_token`.

 ## API documentation

 Full documentation for this API can be found at: [https://apidoc.gladysassistant.com/](https://apidoc.gladysassistant.com/).